0xSero/partisia-docs/docs/node-operations/reader-node-on-vps.md

 ./node-register.sh create-config
 ```

-The first answer `no` to the node is block producing, and follow the on-screen instructions.
+As we are creating a reader node we will not be producing blocks.
-That should do it.
+Your first response needs to be a **no** when creating the config, otherwise the node will attempt to (unsuccessfully) produce blocks.

 ### Starting the node